 Expats can purchase a health insurance plan from a local company anytime after they move.
-Private health insurance plans cover for treatment in private and public hospitals, medication, hospitalization, surgeries, etc.
+Private health insurance plans cover treatment in private and public hospitals, medication, hospitalization, surgeries, etc.

-However, they are limited in the fact that they do not cover for emergency evacuation or repatriation to your home country, or medical treatment abroad.
+However, they are limited in the fact that they do not cover emergency evacuation or repatriation to your home country, or medical treatment abroad.

 International Health Insurance for Expats

 International health insurance is the same as any other type of medical insurance, with one addition: you are covered for medical treatment in a wider geographical area, even worldwide.
 This is why it is a popular option for expats who travel around a lot, or who move back and forth between countries.